flaviabpscht/flaviabpscht/README.md

-# Hi, I'm Flavia Barros Paulino Schettini  👋
+# Hi, I'm Flavia Paulino  👋

 I am a Data Scientist proficient in Python, specializing in libraries like Pandas, Scikit-Learn, and Matplotlib.